sumanthreddybontha/Greyscale_to_Color/README.md

 Computer Vision Project

-Image Colorization using Autoencoder and U-Net - ReadMe
+Image Colorization using Autoencoder and U-Net
 =======================================================

 This repository demonstrates the use of both **Autoencoder-based deep learning models** and **U-Net architecture** for colorizing grayscale images.
 The code is implemented using TensorFlow and Keras, and the training process leverages both **Mean Squared Error (MSE)** and **Mean Absolute Error (MAE)** for loss calculation.
 The model aims to predict the AB channels of the LAB color space, producing realistic colorizations from grayscale inputs.